jgcodes2020/tas-input-v2/README.md

 ## Building instructions
 ### Linux
-Install your distribution's packages for gtkmm 4, along with cmake.
-Then, simply build like you would any other CMake project:
+Install your distribution's packages for GTKmm 4, along with cmake.
+Take note that Debian/Ubuntu do not offer GTKmm 4 Then, simply build like you would any other CMake project:
 ```sh
 mkdir build && cd build
 cmake ..
 cmake --build .
 ```
-- Note: depending on your distribution, you may not have access to gtkmm 4 from the repositories.
-In this case, you'll need to build it from source, then make it available to pkg-config somehow.
-(This package uses pkg-config to find `gtkmm`.)
+**Note:** Distributions based on Debian/Ubuntu do not ship GTKmm 4 in their repositories.
+You'll need to build it from source, and setup a pkg-config file (either in the system or in `<project root>/pc`).

-### Windows
+### Windows (with MSYS)
 [Install](https://www.msys2.org/#installation) MSYS2 and the MinGW toolchain.
-Then, open *MSYS2 MinGW x64* install gtkmm 4:
+Then, open *MSYS2 MinGW x64* and install gtkmm 4:
 ```sh
 # This may be slightly different, depending on which MSYS toolchain you use.
 pacman -S mingw-w64-x86_64-gtkmm-4.0